Nyakyusa people

-Historically, they were called the 'Ngonde' below the Songwe River in British Nyasaland, and 'Nyakyusa' above the river in German territory.
-The two groups were identical in language and culture, so much so that the Germans referred to the Nyakyusa region above the Songwe River and its people as 'Konde', at least until 1935.
+Historically, they were called the 'Ngone' below the Songwe River in British Nyasaland, and 'Nyakyusa' above the river in German territory.
+The two groups were identical in language and culture, so much so that the Germans referred to the Nyakyusa region above the Songwe River and people as 'Kone', at least until 1935.

 History

 Origins

-According to their oral history, they traced their roots to an Ancient Nubian Queen called Nyanseba, She was abducted by a warrior and a herdsmen, it is said the herdsmen turned the rulership of Empresses to Emperors, but the power and influence of women among the Nyakyusa can be seen through in their traditions the Boys take their mother’s clan name while the girls take their father’s clan name.
+According to oral tradition, the Nyakyusa trace their roots to an Ancient Nubian Queen called Nyanseba.
+Nyanseba was abducted by a warrior and a herdsmen where it is said the herdsmen turned the rulership of Empresses to Emperors.
+The power and influence of women among the Nyakyusa can be seen through in their traditions where the boys take their mother’s clan name while the girls take their father’s clan name.